brycewray/eleventy_solo/src/posts/2020/06/fathom-analytics-count-on-it.md

 *(Curious how that works?
 You can easily get [full details](https://usefathom.com/affiliates) about the [Fathom Analytics](https://usefathom.com/ref/ZKHYWX) affiliate program---which, if* ***you*** *sign up for it, can benefit you and your visitors, as well.)*

-But even if you just want to go to the Fathom Analytics [Web site](https://usefathom.com) without giving me or you a break, I urge you to check out this product.
+But even if you just want to go to the Fathom Analytics [website](https://usefathom.com) without giving me or you a break, I urge you to check out this product.
 It has a lot going for it, especially considering the alternatives.
-It strikes me as the best option available now for knowing what your Web site's doing while protecting both your visitors and you.
+It strikes me as the best option available now for knowing what your website's doing while protecting both your visitors and you.

 Let's put it this way: Fathom Analytics is the kind of counting on which you **can** count.